Efficient State Estimation of a Networked FlipIt Model: Introduction

 For modeling APTs, one family of studies are centered around the FlipIt model \cite{van2013flipit}.
 The original FlipIt model is built around three core assumptions. (i) There is a computer that an attacker and defender can seize control over it at any time.
 This is often interpreted as the attacker using an APT to gain control and the defender reinstalling the OS or reimaging a virtual machine. (ii) Neither the attacker nor the defender has any information about who currently controls the computer. (iii) Seizing control of the computer comes at a cost, in terms of effort by the attacker and the lost uptime to the defender.
 Thus, FlipIt can be seen as a {\em low-information} model to study how often to deploy security measures against a capable attacker.

-Although many extensions to FlipIt have been proposed, including multiple computers \cite{laszka2014flipthem} and insider threats \cite{feng2015stealthy}.
-This family of models has two weaknesses. (i) They consider an individual computer, rather than networks.
-In the real world, computers are networked, resulting in much more complicated scenarios as evidenced by cascading effects and lateral movements (after penetrating into a network). (ii) The {\em low-information} assumption does not reflect reality in many settings because Intrusion Detection Systems (IDSes) are widely deployed both on computers (or hosts) and in networks to detect cyber attacks.
+Although many extensions to FlipIt have been proposed, including multiple computers \cite{laszka2014flipthem}, deployment of honeypots \cite{tian2019honeypot}, insider threats \cite{feng2015stealthy}, and even computer networks \cite{saha2017flipnet,banik2024flipdyn}, but there are limitations to the practical application of these models.
+Primairly, the {\em low-information} assumption does not reflect reality in many settings because Intrusion Detection Systems (IDSes) are widely deployed both on computers (or hosts) and in networks to detect cyber attacks.
 Although far from perfect, IDSes provide a noisy reading of the true states of computers, which is not modeled by FlipIt-style models.

 Recently, the theory of Boolean Dynamical Systems \cite{imani2016maximum} has been applied to study the APT problem with both noisy IDSes and network structures.
 Originally proposed as a discrete-time dynamical system where each node has a state $0$ or $1$ and the dynamics are described by arbitrary modulo 2 operations between connected nodes.
-The network structures and noisy observations introduce the following non-trivial {\em state estimation} problem (in addition to the FlipIt-style {\em decision} problem): What is the probability that a given computer is compromised (or infected) at a specific point in time given the network structure and the history of IDS signals (i.e., alerts)?
-Although this estimation problem has been optimally solved by the Boolean Kalman Filter (BKF) \cite{braga2011optimal}, it incurs an {\em exponential time and space} in terms of the size of the network because it requires computation over every possible combination of network-wide computer states.
+The network structures and noisy observations introduce the following non-trivial state estimation problem (in addition to the FlipIt-style {decision problem): What is the probability that a given computer is compromised (or infected) at a specific point in time given the network structure and the history of IDS signals (i.e., alerts)?
+Although this estimation problem has been optimally solved by the Boolean Kalman Filter (BKF) \cite{braga2011optimal}, it incurs an exponential time and space in terms of the size of the network because it requires computation over every possible combination of network-wide computer states.